-This 3 part story journals Autumn Pepper Rhodes’ , student member, quest to flying.
+This 3 part story journals FMA student member Autumn Pepper Rhodes’ quest of flight.

 After joining EAA Chapter 66, I spent the next year volunteering at the monthly Young Eagle Rallies and attended Build Night when I could.
 The concepts behind the forces of flight came naturally to me and I loved learning and flying.
 As summer approached, I was given the opportunity to apply for the chapter scholarship to Destination Aviation, a weeklong aviation camp at Sun-n-Fun in Lakeland, Florida.
 This week at camp allowed my passion for aviation to really blossom!